kevinduh/sockeye-recipes3/egs/asha/README.md

 ## Hyperparameter Optimization with Asynchronous Successive Halving Algorithm (ASHA)

-This example implements the ASHA for Sockeye.
+This example implements ASHA for Sockeye.
 ASHA is a bandit learning algorithm that looks at the learning curves of multiple training runs.
 Not-so-promising runs are terminated early, in order to allocate more computational resources to promising runs.
 It balances exploration (trying new configurations) with exploitation (training promising configurations for longer).